Pancia/cs112-lisp-js/README.md

 # cs112-lisp-js
 Public repo for ucsc's winter 2015 CMPS 112 class project involving the creation of a (functional) lisp that compiles down to (immutable) js.

+## Scrum Board
+To Do:
+* Create `LispVal` constructors for class/object stuff
+* Parse new syntax
+  * Parse defclass, constructor, and name
+  * Parse instance declarations (variables and methods)
+  * Parse static declarations
+  * Parse new constructor (`(new classname args*)`)
+  * Parse . syntax for objects
+  * Parse / syntax for static/class
+* Convert each new `LispVal` into JavaScript
+* Convert each new `LispVal` into Python

+In Progress:

+Finished:

+Stretch Goals:
+* Compile down to a dynamically-typed language
+* Compile down to a statically-typed language
+* Allow namespaces/modules/header files
+* Allow macros

 ## Links & Resources

 ### Compiler